 Counsellors typically look at an event or situation that has happened in your past that may be affecting you now and help you move past it.
 Counselling can provide a safe non-judgemental environment that can help you understand what is causing you stress and ways to cope with it.

-It’s important to see a doctor if stress is a serious concern for you and is affecting your ability to function day to day.
+It’s important to see a doctor if stress is a serious concern for you and is affecting your ability to function day by day.
 Doctors will assess your level of stress and can prescribe medication if needed.
-Alternatively they can refer you to another specialist or therapist.
+Alternatively, they can refer you to another specialist or therapist.

 Hypnotherapists work with your subconscious mind to change the way you think and feel about the pressures you experience in life.
 They can also help with correcting patterns of behaviours that are affecting your general health and wellbeing.

 Whatever pressures there are in your life right now you need to find a way to manage them before they take hold and become a real problem.
 There is no shame in admitting you’re struggling and seeking help really can make all the difference.